NS-unina/TIN-Project/README.md

 ### Requirements

-In order to execute the project you need to install Open vSwitch, Vagrant, VirtualBox
+In order to execute the project you need to install Open vSwitch, Vagrant, VirtualBox, Python3, ONOS, Docker.

-### Setup
+### Setup Virtual Environments

 #### Create and Activate the virtual environment:

-Inside the directory:
+Inside the main directory create three virtual environment (named: *tin_services*, *tin_manager_server* and *client*):

 ```
 python3 -m venv <name_of_the_environment>
-source bin/activate
 ```

 #### Install the Requirements:

-Backend Requirements:
+For all the three virtual environment, install the requirements:

 ```
-cd /server_flask
+cd /<name_of_the_environment>
 pip install -r requirements.txt
 ```

-Frontend Requirements:
+Additionally, inside the *client* folder, install also the frontend requirements:

 ```
 cd /client